 Our purchase accounting resulted in all assets and liabilities from our acquisitions being recorded at their estimated fair values on their respective acquisition dates.
 All goodwill, identifiable intangible assets and liabilities resulting from our acquisitions have been recorded in our financial statements.
-The identified intangibles amounted to \$83.7 million and are being amortized over a range of useful lives of 12 to 84 months.
-With the acquisition of Jingle, we expect our intangible amortization will increase in absolute dollars in the near term.
+The identified intangible assets acquired in the Jingle acquisition are \$12.0 million and are being amortized over a range of useful lives of 12 to 36 months.
 We may acquire identifiable intangible assets as part of future acquisitions, and if so, we expect that our intangible amortization will increase in absolute dollars.
 Events and circumstances considered in determining whether the carrying value of amortizable intangible assets and goodwill may not be recoverable include, but are not limited to: significant changes in performance relative to expected operating results; significant changes in the use of the assets; significant negative industry or economic trends; or a significant decline in the Company's stock price and/or market capitalization for a sustained period of time.
+At various points in time during the three months ended March 31, 2012, the Company's stock price approached the then book value per share.
+If the Company's stock price were to trade below the book value per share for an extended period of time and/or the Company experiences changes in its business, including changes in projected earnings and cash flows, the Company may have to recognize an impairment of all or some portion of goodwill.

-No impairment of the Company's intangible assets has been identified to date in 2011.
 The current business environment is subject to evolving market conditions and requires significant management judgment to interpret the potential impact to our assumptions.
 To the extent that changes in the current business environment impact the Company's ability to achieve levels of forecasted operating results and cash flows, or should other events occur indicating the remaining carrying value of our assets might be impaired, the Company would test its goodwill and intangible assets for impairment and may recognize an additional impairment loss to the extent that the carrying amount exceeds such asset's fair value.
+We will continue to monitor our financial performance, stock price and other factors in order to determine if there are any indicators of impairment prior to our annual impairment evaluation in the fourth quarter.

 Acquisition related costs.
-Acquisition related costs of \$402,000 were primarily for professional fees to perform due diligence and other procedures associated with our acquisition of Jingle in April 2011.
+Acquisition related costs of \$402,000 for the three months ended March 31, 2011, were primarily for professional fees to perform due diligence and other procedures associated with our acquisition of Jingle in April 2011.
+During the three months ended March 31, 2012, we revised our original estimates regarding the future obligation related to Jingle office space due to an arrangement for the future sublease of the Jingle office space which resulted in a \$132,000 benefit recorded in acquisition related costs.

 Gain on sales and disposals of intangible assets, net.
-Gain on sales and disposals of intangible assets, net were \$1.3 million and \$1.9 million for the three months ended March 31, 2010 and 2011, respectively, and were primarily attributable to the sales and disposals of Internet domain names.
+Gain on sales and disposals of intangible assets, net were \$1.9 million and \$1.5 million for the three months ended March 31, 2011 and 2012, respectively, and were primarily attributable to the sales and disposals of Internet domain names.

 Other Income (expense), net.
-Other income (expense), net were \$(6,000) and \$103,000 in the three months ended March 31, 2010 and 2011, respectively.
-Interest income increased as a result of a tax refund.
+Other income (expense), net were \$102,000 and \$(197,000) in the three months ended March 31, 2011 and 2012, respectively.
+The other income, net for the three months ended March 31, 2011, was primarily due to interest income as a result of a tax refund.
+The other expense, net for the three months ended March 31, 2012, was primarily due to accretion of interest expense related to the future consideration for the Jingle acquisition.